ALTIBASE/Documents/Manuals/Altibase_trunk/eng/JDBC User's Manual.md

 #### Cautions

-* When the Statement Caching feature is enabled, performing Data Definition Language (DDL) operations on database objects may lead to errors during execution.
+* When the Statement Caching feature is enabled, performing DDL(Data Definition Language) operations on database objects may lead to errors during execution.
 In such situations, it is important to be careful.
 * Statement Caching and the defer_prepares feature cannot be used concurrently.
 Ensure that they are not enabled together.
 * Be cautious not to duplicate the usage of the Statement Caching feature with statement pooling functionality offered by other libraries, such as DBCP's poolPreparedStatement.
 * Enabling the Statement Caching feature may increase the memory usage on both the server and client sides.
 It is recommended to tune this by adjusting the stmt_cache_size and stmt_cache_sql_limit properties appropriately.
 Additionally, consider configuring the Java heap memory size as needed.